mietek/pol/README.md

 By now I'm sure you're aware that the heart of your program is its control loop.
 It not only controls the operation, but also the philosophy and organization of the program.
 Let me review its operation: it reads a word, finds it in the dictionary and executes its code; failing that it converts it to a binary number and places it onto the stack; failing that it types an error message.

-So far I've ignored that error message; not because it's unimportant or trivial to implement, but because it's part of a diffcult subject - output.
+So far I've ignored that error message; not because it's unimportant or trivial to implement, but because it's part of a difficult subject - output.
 Logically I oughtn't have delayed discussing output this long, for even a control language needs output.
 But as usual in this program it is involved with other features that we've only just discussed.
 I'll leave it to you to implement those features of the output capabilities I'll present, that your application requires.

 Most compilers, and therefore most programmers, regard output the inverse of input.
 For example, FORTRAN uses the same FORMAT statements for output as for input, thereby suggesting that the two processes are very similar.
 But are they?

-*You* conpose input: you select words and combine them into fairly complex phrases; your program spends considerable effort deciphering this input and extracting its meaning.
+*You* compose input: you select words and combine them into fairly complex phrases; your program spends considerable effort deciphering this input and extracting its meaning.
 In reply it will not go through any such elaborate procedure.
 You'll see that most of its output consists of the word OK.
 You are talking to the computer, but it is hardly talking to you; at best it's grunting.

 I maintain that the two processes have nothing in common, that the computer does not prepare output in a manner analogous to you preparing input.
 In [Chapter 8](#8-programs-that-think) I'll describe a way your program can compose complex output messages.
 Although such a technique might provide a 2-way dialog, it has even less similarity to interpreting input.